open-anthro-projects/nekomata-ui/packages/nekomata-ui/README.md

 Nekomata-ui is very concerned about the climate.
 For this reason, packages that are one year old will be given the deprecated status and then removed from services such as NPM after six months.
 (Only applicable to services on which nekomata-ui releases were released directly)

 ## Changelog:
+- 0.2.6: Library updates and Row has been changed to FlexBox with column as available variant.
 - 0.2.4: Overlay added and aria-label added to the Button component.
 - 0.2.3: Export fix.
 - 0.2.2: Button (icon) (initial version), BreakpointStore (experimental) based on the Smelte breakpointstore added.